anuj3509/Multi-User-Massive-MIMO-Channel-Estimation-using-cGAN/README.md

 **Disclaimer**
 ---------------------------------------------------------
-This project is an attempt to verify the fact cGAN based Channel Estimation approach works significantly better when compared to U-Net/CNN/MLP based deep learning models for Massive MIMO Channel Estimation in sub-6G bands as reported in some papers.
+This project is an attempt to verify that cGAN based Channel Estimation approach works significantly better when compared to U-Net/ CNN/ MLP based deep learning models for Massive MIMO Channel Estimation in sub-6G bands as reported in some papers.
 There are already several papers on this topic.
+The results match closely as reported in earlier papers.